Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Webhosting/Web Server - Apache/Apache log level.md

 ---

+Reference

+For where the log files are, refer to [[Apache log level]]

+---

 ## **Apache 2.4 and Later**

 In Apache 2.4+, you can use the `LogLevel` directive to configure detailed logging specifically for `mod_rewrite`.